snowplow/snowplowanalytics.com/_posts/2018-08-23-snowplow-rdb-loader-r30-released-with-stability-improvements/index.md

 <h2 id="logging">3.
 Logging improvements</h2>

 Historically, RDB Loader provided very concise log output, showing only what steps were successfully executed.
-Using this output for debugging purposes was quite troublesome and operators had to rely on third-party sources.
+Using this output for debugging purposes was challenging, and operators had to rely on third-party sources.

-Since this release, RDB Loader provides very detailed information about load process, in particular it adds:
+From R30, RDB Loader provides very detailed information about the load process, in particular adding:

-1. List of discovered folders (usually just one) with full list of shredded types found there.
+1. List of discovered folders (usually just one) with full list of shredded types found there
 2. Eventual consistency check delays
 3. Improved failure messages, showing possible resolution steps
-4. Timestamps for all messages, so operator would be able to figure out what step takes most of the time
+4. Timestamps for all messages, helping to highlight which steps take the most time
-5. List of timestamped and truncated `COPY INTO` statements in `stdout` (won't be printed by EmrEtlRunner, but be present in EMR logs)
+5. List of timestamped and truncated `COPY INTO` statements in `stdout` - this won't be printed by EmrEtlRunner, but *will* be present in EMR logs

 <h2 id="logging">4.
-Processing manifest</h2>
+Snowplow Processing Manifest</h2>

-Another big new feature of this release is introduction of Snowplow Processing Manifest.
+Another major new feature of this release is introduction of Snowplow Processing Manifest - not to be confused with the Redshift `atomic.manifest` table discussed above.

-Snowplow Processing Manifest is a library and journal allowing jobs to keep record of all significant steps in pipeline,.
-It is designed as a very generic mechanism independent from backend and target database.
+Snowplow Processing Manifest is a library and journal allowing jobs to keep a record of all significant processing steps in a pipeline.
+It has been designed as a very generic mechanism, independent from specific processing engines and target databases.

-Currently only AWS DynamoDB is available as backend and only Redshift (through RDB Shredder and Loader) supported as target database, however similar mechanism is used in [Snowplow Snowflake Loader][snowflake-loader-post] and we have plans to migrate Snowflake Loader to exact same format of manifest in order to make processing an universal glue between pipeline components.
+Currently only AWS DynamoDB is available as a backend for the manifest, and only Redshift (through RDB Shredder and Loader) is supported as target database, however a similar approach is used in [Snowplow Snowflake Loader][snowflake-loader-post], and we have plans to migrate Snowflake Loader to use the Snowplow Processing Manifest, which will evolve into a "universal glue" between pipeline components.

-Most important features of manifest include:
+The most important features of Snowplow Processing Manifest include:

-* Track of all shredded types in a folders in order to skip S3 consistency check delays
+* Tracking of all shredded types in a folder, in order to skip S3 consistency check delays
-* Track of all RDB Shredder and Loader runs with their respective timestamps and exit statuses
+* Tracking of all RDB Shredder and Loader runs with their respective timestamps and exit statuses
-* Locking mechanism preventing double-loading and race conditions
+* Locking mechanism, preventing double-loading and race conditions

-Right now processing manifest in RDB Loader is considered beta and not necessary needs to be enabled in order to use RDB Loader.
+Right now, the Snowplow Processing Manifest as embedded in RDB Loader is considered as *beta*, and it does **not** need to be enabled in order to use RDB Loader, nor make use of any of the new functionality outlined above.
+The manifest is disabled by default.

-Stay tuned for more information on processing manifest and how to use it along with its official announcement.
+Stay tuned for more information on Snowplow Processing Manifest, coming in an official announcement soon.

 <h2 id="other">5.
 Other improvements</h2>

-* RDB Shredder with enabled cross-batch deduplication does not automatically create DynamoDB event manifest anymore [#62][issue-62]
+* RDB Shredder with enabled cross-batch deduplication does not automatically create DynamoDB event manifest anymore - you will need to create this table manually [#62][issue-62]
-* Fixed a bug, where Loader would fail in JDBC password could be interpreted as invalid regular expression [#87][issue-87]
+* We fixed a bug where the Loader would fail if the JDBC password could be interpreted as an invalid regular expression [#87][issue-87]

 <h2 id="upgrading">6.
 Upgrading</h2>